Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • <mark>**Enable testing and monitoring of changes during a gradual rollout.**</mark>

-• Control the number of users that will receive new code releases.
+• <mark>Control the number of users that will receive new code releases.</mark>

 Which strategy should you recommend?